Mosesdenis/My-portfolio-/README.md

 <div class="project">
 <h3>Customer Churn Analysis</h3>
 <p>
-Analyzed telecom customer data to identify factors affecting churn and built a dashboard for churn prediction insights.
+Analyzed telecom customer data to identify factors affecting churn, built a dashboard for churn prediction insights, present the insight and give a valid recommendations to ace the bussiness goals.
 </p>
 </div>